Eating dinner is an everyday occurrence. So is cleaning up from the meal. Do this ONE THING to make cleaning dishes easier and quicker after meals.

 Even though it makes a mess, I still cook those meals.
 Why?
-Because the cooking is still fun for me.
+Because cooking is still fun for me.
 Because they are meals we enjoy as a family.
-Because being in the kitchen is a peaceful place for me in the evenings.
+And because being in the kitchen is a peaceful place for me in the evenings.

 The part I don’t enjoy?
 The clean-up.
 Seriously.
 Grimy pans covered in oil and bits of whatever was cooking.
 Utensils with food crusted to them.
 Rings around the pan from the water or sauce line when you boil something.
 Not to mention any of the other small gadgets with food that seems infused into the sides.
 It’s just gross!

 Originally Published On: August 24, 2017

 Do this ONE THING

 Throughout my years of cooking and baking, I have learned one trick that saves me a lot of time cleaning after we enjoy those delicious meals at dinner time:

 Soak your pots and pans in water as soon as you can!

 It’s as simple as that!
 I know some people who clean as they go.
 But some meals, like my Hawaiian Chicken Recipe, you have to continuously stir.
 So trying to clean as you work is just not possible.